Mark Snyder: Florida State

 On January 11, 2018, Snyder joined Willie Taggart as the defensive ends coach at Florida State.
 Snyder coached Brian Burns who was first team All ACC and eventual first round pick (#16) of the Carolina Panthers in his only season coaching the defensive ends before switching to special teams coordinator and linebackers coach for the 2019 season.

 Houston Gamblers

-In 2022 he was hired as a LBs coach for the Houston Gamblers of the USFL where Snyder coached the eventual Defensive Most Valuable Player OLB Chris Odum, and league leader in tackles and first team all league ILB Donald Payne.
+In 2022, he was hired as linebackers coach for the Houston Gamblers of the USFL.
+Snyder coached the eventual Defensive Player of the Year OLB Chris Odom and league leader in tackles and first team all league ILB Donald Payne.